Best Blues Harmonica – Extensive Research and Results

 GEARANK

 The recessed reed plates and airtight design allow for faster sound production.
-Its comb is made of plastic, which is durable since it doesn't absorb any moisture, while its classic reeds and tuning provides great response and rich tone.
+Its classic reeds and tuning provide a great response and rich tone.

 • Type: Diatonic